|Monroe County Court House|

 It shook her deeply.
 It opened her up spiritually.
 After this event, she wanted to hear more about Jesus.

-As I am praying this Monday morning, I am filled with expectation for what this week will bring.
+As I am praying and reflecting tonight, I am filled with expectation for what this week will bring.
 I am looking forward to God's supernatural activity in my life, and in my church family.

 Dallas Willard asks, "Can a normal person like me really be capable of having the same kinds of experiences as did Elijah or Paul?
 Who am I to put myself in the place of these great ones?
 Who am I even to suppose that God might guide me or speak to me, much less that my experience should be like that of Moses or Elisha?
 Such questions may seem to honor the greatness of God, but in fact they contradict what God has taught about himself in the Bible and in the person of Christ.
 God’s greatness is precisely what allows him to pay close attention to me or anyone and everyone else, as he chooses.
 God’s greatness is shown in his ability to work within anyone."
 (Willard, Hearing God Through the Year: A 365-Day Devotional, p.
 44)

 Willard suggests reading and meditating on these words of the apostle Paul.
 Take them to heart.
-Carry them with you.
+I'm writing them on a card and carrying them with me this week.

 Now to him who is able to do